 - Milk and milk products

-Eat more fiber in your diet, or take fiber supplements to prevent constipation.
+Get more fiber in your diet, or take fiber supplements to prevent constipation.

-Tips when you exercise:
+Follow these steps when you exercise:

-- Do not drink too much before you exercise.
+- DO NOT drink too much before you exercise.

 - Urinate right before you exercise.